pqrkchqps/diehard-dot-fund-user-manual/en/coordinating_your_group.md

 # Coordinating your group

 As a coordinator of a Loomio group you’re responsible for guiding your group through the process of learning how to use a new piece of software, as well as learning new processes for collaborating more effectively and making good decisions together.
-The tasks outlined below are only available to the coordinators of your group.
+The tasks outlined below can only be performed by group coordinators.

 ## Adding a cover photo